stefanoborini/book-modelviewcontroller/source/mvc_variations/dolphin_mvp.rst

 which is concerned to the responsibility of handling user input and preparing the data for the view.

+Although it is derived from the Taligent MVP, we will examine Dolphin first as it is simpler to describe within the concepts we already
 Dolphin model addresses the Application model.

 Low level events are handled by the widgets, so the controller handles what?